Poison Ivy and Your Pet!

 - Learn what to do if you do come in contact with poisonous plants or break out in an allergic rash.

-The U.S. Centres for Disease Control and Prevention (CDC): Poisonous Plants, Poison Ivy, Poison Oak, Poison Sumac provides information, advice, photos, and general maps of where these poisonous plants are found in the U.S. and Canada.
+You can Google the U.S. Centres for Disease Control and Prevention (CDC): Poisonous Plants, Poison Ivy, Poison Oak, Poison Sumac provides information, advice, photos, and general maps of where these poisonous plants are found in the U.S. and Canada.

 Now, what is your horse walking through and rolling in on those trails and fields?!